abdxdev/markdown-latex-pdf-builder/README.md

 A PDF will be generated in the same folder as your Markdown file.
 A `.json` file with document metadata will also be created.
-You can delete the `_build_markdown` folder after the PDF is generated.
+You can delete the `_build_markdown` folder after the PDF is finalized.

 ---